wp-plugins/kickstarter-video-embed/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Adds Kickstarter to the list of supported oEmbed providers.
-It currently only supports embedding project videos.

 == Description ==

 This plugin allows you to more easily embed [Kickstarter](https://www.kickstarter.com/) project videos on your WordPress site.

 To embed a project video, simply paste the URL to your Kickstarter project on its own line in the editor.
 WordPress will do the rest.

+If the project has no video, Kickstarter will instead send a widget with the project image, status, description, and some stats.

 == Installation ==